 July 21, 2020

-Procedures can be local or external.
+Furthermore, procedures can be local or external:

-These procedures are a part of the platform and they can be published and modified only by the Robotiq.ai team.
+These procedures are a part of the platform, and they can be published or modified only by the Robotiq.ai team.

 June 16, 2020

 Generally, in RPA team blueprints, you will find these two roles among others: RPA Developer and Business Analyst.
 In a nutshell, a business analyst should...